 Most astonishing is that I am now planning a trip in my camper van based around cycling trails.

-I cannot tell you what a change this is to my life and how grateful I am to Charlotte and Bikeability, for helping this to happen.”
+I cannot tell you what a change this is to my life and how grateful I am.”

 If you have a story of how cycling has changed your life, we’d love to hear from you.
-Please contact Richard via email@example.com.
-Richard is Active Devon’s Cycling Project Officer and you can read a bit more about Richard here.
+Please contact us via email@example.com.